 We’ve done the research so you know what to look for in electrolyte drinks without sugar.

-In ENDO 2018, researchers presented new data showing “sucralose, a popular artificial sweetener, promotes metabolic dysregulation….low-calorie sweeteners promote metabolic dysfunction similar to that of regular sugar, despite the lack of calories”.
+In ENDO 2018, researchers presented new data showing “sucralose, a popular artificial sweetener, promotes metabolic dysregulation… low-calorie sweeteners promote metabolic dysfunction similar to that of regular sugar, despite the lack of calories.”
 This means artificial sweeteners can cause as much damage to your body as sugar.
 When you’re looking for products, make sure to read the labels.

 You can also buy electrolyte tablets like Nuun that you simply mix with water and drink.
-Most electrolyte tablets contain a mixture of calcium, sodium, potassium, and magnesium, just do your homework because they vary in amount and should be based on your individual needs.
+Most electrolyte tablets contain a mixture of calcium, sodium, potassium, and magnesium, so just do your homework because they vary in amount and should be based on your individual needs.
 You can buy Nuun on Amazon for less than $25 for 40 tablets.
 They come in four flavors.

 Experts say if you’re performing continuous, vigorous physical activity like running, biking, or swimming for an hour or more, you could benefit from a drink with electrolytes.
-If you’re sick with a flu and are suffering from vomiting or diarrhea over an extended period of time, it may also be worthwhile to look into one.
+If you’re sick with the flu and suffering from vomiting or diarrhea over an extended period of time, it may also be worthwhile to look into one.

 Finally, if you’re wondering whether you’re dehydrated and may be in need of electrolytes, say after a hot yoga class, there are some things to watch out for that may be signs of dehydration.
 These include dry mouth, excessive thirst, lethargy, muscle weakness or fatigue, dark urine, or dizziness.
 If you find those happen regularly, you’ll want to consult with your primary care physician to see if there are other causes.